Medically Reviewed by Poonam Sachdev on July 23, 2024

 Robin Williams

-His suicide in 2014 shocked millions, but the Academy Award-winning actor/comedian had a history with depression, substance and alcohol abuse.
+His death by suicide in 2014 shocked millions, but the Academy Award-winning actor/comedian had a history with depression, substance and alcohol abuse.
 He had been diagnosed with Parkinson's and may have had a form of dementia.
 In 2006, he described his highs and lows to NPR’s Terry Gross.
 “Do I perform sometimes in a manic style?
 Yes.
 Am I manic all the time?
 No. Do I get sad?
 Oh yeah.
 Does it hit me hard?
 Oh yeah.”

 Historical Figures